The SAO Predoctoral Program is designed for graduate students wishing

 must gain approval of the Department Head of their particular university

 as their degrees will be granted by their home institutions.
-For application instructions and a login to the application, please see the Admissions page.
+For application instructions, please see the Admissions page.

-an Advisor: All applications to the Fellowship Program require an endorsement from the SAO scientist who has agreed to serve as an academic advisor and potential financial sponsor.
-Consequently, applicants must directly contact SAO scientists in their particular research area.
-Program applications must be initiated by an SAO scientist through an endorsement (form) uploaded to the application and a shared link to the applicant.
+an Advisor: All applications to the Fellowship Program require an endorsement (form) from the SAO scientist who has agreed to serve as an academic advisor and potential financial sponsor.
+Applicants must directly contact an SAO scientist in their particular research area.
+Program applications are initiated by an SAO scientist through an endorsement (form) uploaded to the application and a shared link to the applicant.

 ALL APPLICANTS MUST EITHER HAVE FUNDING FROM THEIR HOME INSTITUTION OR OBTAIN FUNDING DIRECTLY FROM THEIR SAO ADVISOR.